-The total Dependants' Carers' Allowance claimable is capped at £51.52 per approved duty and at a maximum of 40 hours within any one week, including travel time up to a maximum of one hour per approved duty.
+The total Dependants' Carers' Allowance claimable is capped at £51.52 per approved duty and at a maximum of 40 hours within any one week regardless of the number of dependants a Councillor may have.
+The DCA is a contribution to the care of depoendants it is not designed to reimburse the cost of all dependants' care for all approved duties.
+Including travel time up to a maximum of one hour per approved duty.
 The maximums payable may only be exceeded in exceptional circumstances with the prior agreement of the Head of Democratic and Registration Services, for instance when attending conferences.

 Receipts, completed by the carer/babysitter and claimant, must be provided to support any claim and are available from Members Services.
-The carer or babysitter must be 18 or over.
+The carer or babysitter must be 16 or over.